lammps/lammps/doc/src/fix_rheo_thermal.rst

 particles and handles melting/solidification, if applicable.
 For more details on phase transitions in RHEO, see :doc:`the RHEO howto <Howto_rheo>`.

+Note that the temperature of a particle is always derived from the energy.
+This implies the *temperature* attribute of :doc:`the set command <set>` does not affect particles.
+Instead, one should use the *sph/e* attribute.

 For each atom type, one can define attributes for the *conductivity*, *specific/heat*, *latent/heat*, and critical temperature (*Tfreeze*).
 The conductivity and specific heat must be defined for all atom types.
 The latent heat and critical temperature are optional.
 However, a critical temperature must be defined to specify a latent heat.

+Note, if shifting is turned on in :doc:`fix rheo <fix_rheo>`, the gradient of the energy is used to shift energies.
+This may be inappropriate in systems with multiple atom types with different specific heats.

 For each property, one must first define a list of atom types.
 A wild-card asterisk can be used in place of or in conjunction with the *types* argument